Chalarangelo/30-seconds-of-code/README.md

 Returns the median of an array of numbers.

-Find the middle of the array, use `Array.sort()` to sort the values.
+Find the middle of the array, use `Array.prototype.sort()` to sort the values.
 Return the number at the midpoint if `length` is odd, otherwise the average of the two middle numbers.

 ```js